frgomes/icanhastypecheck/README.rst

 Syntax for Python2 using decorator arguments
 --------------------------------------------

-This is discouraged, despite eventually useful in certain circumstances.
+This is an alternative approach, useful in circunstances where Sphinx-style documentation is not allowed or desired, for whatever reason.

 ::